schafezp/karmabot/README.md

 # Karma Bot
-The goal is to make a bot which is able to track user karma
+The goal is to make a bot which is able to track user karma.

-The architecture uses a telegram bot wrapper 'python-telegram-bot' which stores its data in a locally hosted Postgresql database.
-Docker-compose is used to manage the project and push incremental builds to testing and production.

-## Actions
+## Bot Commands
 The Karma bot will track each user in the telegram group it is a member of and keep track of a score for that individual.
 Reply to a user's post with a message that starts with "+1" or "-1" to give or subtract from the global score of that user.